Ayrshire Scotland -

 been unimaginable a few years before.
 The town's

-Latin motto reads'Non sibi
+Latin motto reads

 sed cunctis',